ArkScript-lang/Ark/README.md

 * First, [fork](https://github.com/ArkScript-lang/Ark/fork) the repository
 * Then, clone your fork: `git clone git@github.com:username/Ark.git`
 * Install the pre-commit hooks: `pre-commit install` (you may need to [install pre-commit](https://pre-commit.com/#install) first)
-* Create a branch for your feature: `git checkout -b feat-my-awesome-idea`
+* Create a branch for your feature: `git switch -c feat-my-awesome-idea`
 * When you're done, push it to your fork and submit a pull request

 Make sure you follow the [contribution guidelines](CONTRIBUTING.md) before submitting your pull request!